 Theresa Anderson (b.
-1967, St. Paul, MN) recently relocated from Denver, CO to a small town in Washington to have space to reflect and re-image her world.
-Developing interdisciplinary work through writing, performance art, sculpture, photography, video, drawing and painting she explores concepts dealing with recitations on agency and inadequacy (protect-> soften-> make visible), and/ or, and oppositional/resolution of conflicting categorizations.
+1967, St. Paul, MN) relocated her archives and studio in 2022 from Denver, CO to a small town in Washington to have affordable space to reflect and continue her art practice.
+Sculpture is developed through an interdisciplinary practice whose base is performance art, drawing, and writing about concepts such as and/ or, agency and inadequacy (protect-> soften-> make visible), and oppositional/resolution of conflicting categorizations.
 She is alum of artist residencies at RedLine Denver, PlatteForum, and Vermont Studio Center where she received fellowship funding for her sculpture.
 Anderson has received multiple commissions and stipends through organizations such as the Biennial of the Americas, Black Cube Nomadic Museum with curator Cortney Lane Stell, Boulder Museum of Contemporary Art and the presentation of a master artist demonstration on drawing at the Denver Art Museum.
 Notable exhibitions include everything squiggles at 808 Projects, curated by Mardee Goff, every length of a drawing at Yeah Maybe, Minneapolis curated by Nicole Soukup, Performativity at Los Angeles Contemporary Exhibitions, curated by Michol Hebron, Thief Among Thieves at Museum of Contemporary Art, curated by Adam Lerner and Nora Abrams and some kind of cuddle at Gray Contemporary, Houston, where she is represented.

 “The density and condensation of tiny ontology has a flip side: something is always something else, too: a gear in another mechanism, a relation in another assembly, a part in another whole.
 Within the black hole-like density of being, things undergo an expansion.
 The ontological equivalent of the Big Bang rests within every object.
 Being expands.”